-Ours is an Academy where every individual is entitled to respect.
+At our Academy, every individual deserves respect.
 We are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our Academy.
 This strategy is part of a proactive programme that forms part of the Academy's commitment to promoting a safe and emotionally healthy learning environment.
 We will attempt to reduce and eradicate, wherever possible, instances where pupils are subjected to bullying in any form.
 If bullying does occur, all pupils should feel able to inform staff and know that incidents will be dealt with promptly and effectively.